vikaspotluri123/simple-mfa/docs/get-started.md

 # Getting Started

-SimpleMFA serves as the middleman for MFA, and a sidekick for second factor management.
+SimpleMfa serves as the middleman for MFA, and a sidekick for second factor management.

-The first step is adding SimpleMFA to your project:
+The first step is adding SimpleMfa to your project:

 ```bash
 # For npm users